hydrohamed/hydroinformatics-roadmap/README.md

 # Hydroinformatics Engineer Roadmap

+_Note:_

+_- This is the initial version of the roadmap, and I welcome suggestions from other specialists in the field.
+Your input can help make this resource more valuable for aspiring hydroinformatics engineers._

+_For any suggestions, please [create an issue](https://github.com/hydrohamed/hydroinformatics-roadmap/issues) on GitHub or send an email to hydrohamed@gmail.com._

+_- Learning resources for each part will be added gradually._

 ## Introduction

 This roadmap provides a comprehensive guide for aspiring hydroinformatics engineers, outlining the essential knowledge and skills required in this interdisciplinary field.
 Hydroinformatics combines hydrology, environmental engineering, and information technology to address complex water-related challenges.